dbhorst/LicenseTool/README.md

 # README

-Small Tool to manage licenses.
+A Small Tool to manage licenses.

+Testing Spring Boot